Types of Insulin Chart

 High Concentration of Insulins

 Obesity continues to increase.
-Hence, higher and higher doses of insulin are necessary to normalize blood sugar.
+Hence, higher and higher insulin doses are necessary to normalize blood sugar.
 This creates a problem with the amount of fluid injected into a site.
-The insulins like humulin r u 100 all had a concentration of 100 IU / ml until recently.
+The insulins like humulin R U 100 all had a 100 IU / ml concentration until recently.

-Administration of regular or fast-acting insulin analogues occurs with meals.
+Administration of regular or fast-acting insulin analogs occurs with meals.
 Then, basal insulin with essential bolus therapy or ICT is given.

 For selected, especially older patients, mixed insulins simplify therapy.
-Mixed insulins are a ready-made mixture of:
+Mixed insulins are a ready-made mixture of the following insulins:

 The application occurs before breakfast and before dinner.
 Due to the basal insulin content in the mixture, there is also an insulin effect around lunchtime.
-And, thus the insulin needs of a smaller meal are covered.
+Thus, the insulin needs of a smaller meal are covered.

 Effect Profile of a Mixed Insulin